-The parallel and overlapping operations of the Cadastral Commission, the court, and the National Authority for Land Dispute Resolution (NALDR) have resulted in many legal ambiguities.
-At the eighth meeting of the Government-Donor Coordination Committee in October 2006, the then Ambassador of Germany, Pius Fischer demanded that "[NALDR's] relationship and jurisdiction vis-à-vis the cadastral commissions and the courts be clarified, as the lack of clarity is causing general legal concerns."
-The NGO Statement on the Monitoring of CG Indicators (June 2006) also raised the concern that the NALDR might be undermining "the capacity of existing judicial institutions mandated to resolve land disputes".
+The parallel and overlapping operations of the Cadastral Commission, the court, and the National Authority of Land Dispute Resolution (NALDR) have resulted in many legal ambiguities.
+At the eighth meeting of the Government-Donor Committee in October 2006, the Ambassador of Germany, Pius Fischer demanded that "its [NALDR's] relationship and jurisdiction visà-vis the cadastral commissions and the courts be clarified, as the lack of clarity is causing general legal concerns."
+The NGO Statement on the Monitoring of CG Indicators (June 2006) also raised the concern that the NALDR might be undermining "the capacity of existing judicial institutions mandated to resolve land disputes."

-Other problems indicative of poor land governance are as follows:
+Other problems that are indicative of poor land governance are as follows:

-- Inconsistencies between different state demarcation and registration processes; - Slow and difficult process of identifying land for community forestry to be covered by social land concessions (SLCs); - Lack of transparency in the allocation and monitoring of ELCs by the Ministry of Agriculture, Forestry and Fisheries: - Overlapping categories and uses of land, forestry, and fishery resources in the Tonle Sap; and - Lack of clarity on the status of state land which has been grabbed by rich individuals.
+- Inconsistencies between different State demarcation and registration processes; - Slow and difficult process of identifying land for community forestry that would be covered by social land concessions (SLCs); - Lack of transparency in the allocation and monitoring of ELCs by the Ministry of Agriculture, Forestry and Fisheries (MAFF); - Overlapping among different categories and uses of land, forestry, and fishery resources in the Tonle Sap; and - Lack of clarity of the status of State land which has been grabbed by both rich and poor individuals.